edamame-course/2015-tutorials/final/2015-06-22-introduction_to_the_shell.md

 The redirection command for putting something in a file is `>`

-Let's try it out and put all the sequences that contain 'CCTGTTTGC' from all the files in to another file called 'good-data.txt'
+Let's try it out and put all the sequences that contain 'CCTGTTTGCTCCCCACGCTCTCGCACCTCAGTGTCA' from all the files in to another file called 'good-data.txt'

 ```
 grep -B 2 CCTGTTTGCTCCCCACGCTCTCGCACCTCAGTGTCA * > good-data.txt